xentopotbin/vfio/README.md

 ## Notes
 I never managed to completely eliminate audio crackling, so I cheated and got a USB audio adapter.
 It works great.

-Unfortunately mu mobo doesn't have nice USB IOMMU groupings, so the mouse, keyboard, USB mic, and USB audio adapter are plugged into a [USB expansion card](https://www.amazon.com/Mailiya-Expansion-Superspeed-Connector-Desktops/dp/B01G86538S).
+Unfortunately my mobo doesn't have nice USB IOMMU groupings, so the mouse, keyboard, USB mic, and USB audio adapter are plugged into a [USB expansion card](https://www.amazon.com/Mailiya-Expansion-Superspeed-Connector-Desktops/dp/B01G86538S).
 I just rebind the whole thing to vfio-pci and pass it through as a sort of fake kvm switch.

-### Issues
+#### Issues
 - GPU performance suspected to degrade after VM reboot - need to confirm this is happening
 - xrandr glitch (pink bars in top L corner) sometimes prevents VM from taking control of monitor, happens maybe 10% of the time?
 - If VM crashes / shuts down abruptly, often won't recognize GPU again until host is rebooted

-### To do
+#### To do
-- [] Wait longer/smarter before starting synergy so it doesn't capture mouse & kb too early
+- [ ] Wait longer/smarter before starting synergy so it doesn't capture mouse & kb too early
-- [] Pin iothread as well as CPU threads?
+- [ ] Pin iothread as well as CPU threads?
-- [] Clean out cores with cgroups before pinning?
+- [ ] Clean out cores with cgroups before pinning?
-- [] Benchmark comparisons for above
+- [ ] Benchmark comparisons for above
-- [] qemu command line vs libvirt benchmarking
+- [ ] qemu command line vs libvirt benchmarking
-- [] Test looking glass

 ## Requirements